ryanavri/GetTaxonCS/README.md

 ## Limitation
 1. The code only works up to species level.
-2. If the result produce NA`s, does not mean the species are not in IUCN or CITES list, there are possibility the name was difference with database (synonym scientific name)
+2. If the result produce NA`s, does not mean the species are not in IUCN or CITES list, there are possibility the input name for species was different with database (synonym scientific name).
+It is usually happen for birds and plants.